 Boardspace from MacOS

-Boardspace from a macintosh computer requires Java to be installed.
+That's the simple way.
+Otherwise, you'll need to start by installing Java.
 If you do not have java yet, visit Java.com, download and install it.

 has other information about getting java installed and configured on

 actual boardspace application is a set of java ".jar" files which are

 downloaded once and cached locally.
 There are three variant

 that take care of the details, and also keep your local copy up to date

 with the current version.
 Whever method you choose,

 you'll have to cope with windows efforts to prevent you being tricked in to downloading malware.

 For the record: boardspace isn't malware, doesn't damage your PC, and won't annoy you with advertising.

 Method #1: Download this MacOS disk image .
 Open the disk image, and drag the boardspace app anywhere.
 Your desktop is a good place.